clemente-morales/countdown_timer_view/README.md

 # countdown_timer_view
 Countdown timer to be displayed in a view.
-Allows to pass callbacks to be executed in specific points and format setting to display the remaining time.
+Allows to pass callbacks to be executed in specific points of time and changing the format to display the remaining time.

 ![Alt text](countdownView.gif?raw=true "Countdown view")